vanossj/tab-pair-header-source/README.md

 List the Regular Expressions in the *Advanced Mode Reg Exp* box.
 Files will be considered matches if they have the same information in all capture groups of the same RegExp.

+#### Regular Expression Problems
+If the text entered is not valid RegExp, the input box will have the error highlight.
+At least one capture group is expected; if the text is valid regex but is does not contain any capture groups the input box will have the warning highlight.
+Highlight colors depend on your theme.

 #### Examples
 ##### Grouping by filename (in same folder)
 ```